-The propane tank is to be set on a pad of crushed rock overlaying a weedbarrier ~50 ft to the west of the garage.
-Utilities for the property will be buried from a transformer from a pole to the north on Magnolia Dr. The septic field is located ~30 ft to the west of the garage.
-A well is located ~40 ft to the south of the residence.
+The propane tank is to be set on a pad of crushed rock overlaying a weedbarrier ~30 ft to the west of the residence.
+Utilities for the property are from a pole which is buried to the west of the residence.
+The septic field is located ~70 ft to the south.
+A well is located ~120ft to the southwest of the residence.